icterry/ianterry.io/_pages/about.md

 Currently, I hold a Bachelor's in Computer and Network Security from Wilmington University, a National Center of Academic Excellence in Information Assurance and Cybersecurity as recognized by the NSA and DHS.
 My learning didn't stop there, however, and since graduating I've attained a number of professional certifications. [^1]

 My curiousity spans beyond the professional realm.
-I've published over 20 self-produced original songs on all major streaming platforms as an autodidactic multi-instrumentalist.
+As an autodidactic multi-instrumentalist, I've published over 20 self-produced original songs on all major streaming platforms.
 I'm also an avid reader.
-Recently, I've begun exploring a new interest in sportshooting.
+Recently, I began exploring a new interest in shooting.
 Ultimately, I strive to be uncategorizable.

 [^1]: Specifically, I hold ISC<sup>2</sup>'s SSCP and HCISPP certifications, and Certified Scrum Master (CSM).